 On October 18, 2016, National Standard 1 Guidelines were revised, including changes to guidance on the use of indicator stocks for stock complexes (81 FR 71858).
 According to CFR § 600.310(d)(2)(ii), an indicator stock is "a stock with measurable and objective SDC that can be used to help manage and evaluate more poorly known stocks that are in a stock complex," and stock complexes should include at least one indicator stock where practicable.
 Previously, the territorial BMUS complexes have been managed as several stocks without an indicator stock, with SDC and an ACL for the complex as a whole.
 An indicator stock, if utilized, should be representative of the typical vulnerability of the stocks within the complex, or the indicator stock should better represent the more vulnerable stocks within the complex if the species comprising the complex have a wide range of vulnerability.
-Thus, under Option 2, the PIFSC-SAP would have the discretion to select indicator stock(s) to be used to represent the amended territorial BMUS complexes considering any available life history information and other available data, which may be informed by the outcomes of data preparatory workshops preceding the development of a stock assessment.
+Thus, under Option 3, the PIFSC-SAP would have the discretion to select indicator stock(s) to be used to represent the amended territorial BMUS complexes considering any available life history information and other available data, which may be informed by the outcomes of data preparatory workshops preceding the development of a stock assessment.

 Under this option, the Council would retain the language of the FEPs that provides flexibility on how to apply the MSY control rules, providing the PIFSC-SAP flexibility to apply the appropriate status determination criteria based on the quality and quantity of data available for BMUS selected as indicator stocks.
+The use of indicators may reduce flexibility on how the MSY control rules can be applied but not to the same extent as Option 2.
 Because indicator stocks would be assessed in lieu of determining stock status for each individual species in the complex, there may be some additional flexibility for the PIFSC-SAP in the decision of which species to assess as an indicator and its associated SDC.
 The fishery will be analyzed appropriately based on the available data for the BMUS and selection of indicator species, which would be informed through initial data preparatory workshops.
 The PIFSC-SAP could also decide, based on the language in the FEPs, to perform single-species stock assessments for the BMUS in the future if data availability allow for such an analysis.